AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Conclusion

 This article intends to show you different uses of masks in reinforcement learning.
-When we face more complex environments than toy environments, masks are among the many methods that simplify our lives.
+When we face more complex environments than toy environments, masks are among the many methods that makes our lives great again.

-We have seen three examples that we can use masks at several neural network or learning process levels.
+We have seen through three examples that we can use masks at several neural network or learning process levels.
 There are many different ways of using a mask.
-I would be curious to know if you use different methods that those which I have presented.
+I would be curious to know if you use different methods that those I have presented.

 If you have any questions, please do not hesitate to contact me by email or on Twitter.